 There is a direct link to global warming and the production of meat and dairy for human consumption.
 By shifting to a plant-based way of eating we are causing fewer toxic chemicals to be released into our environment, reducing global warming emissions, and preserving our ocean resources.

 Ok, my friend, I know that was a shit-ton of information and it is certainly not any fun to read about, hear, or even think about.
 But, I have some excellent news!

 It’s not too late to turn this planet around, but we must act, and the consensus is that the best way to combat all of these scary problems that I have outlined above, is by switching to a plant-based diet full of whole foods, organic and locally sourced whenever possible.

 What we eat matters and the food choices that we make on a daily basis have a huge impact on our environment.
 Even small changes can eventually add up to big gains for our beautiful planet.

 My wife is a wildlife biologist and tries her best to save habitats, clean water and endangered species in our beloved Appalachian Mountains.
 Even she has said that her personal food choices can have a greater impact on our planet and dwindling wildlife than anything she can hope to do in her job.

 My fervent hope in helping you to understand how our food choices affect our environment, is that you will begin to see how we are all interconnected in everything that we do.
 As we’ve just read, by choosing not to eat meat and dairy products we can have a profound effect on helping to minimize our footprint on our gorgeous planet.
 I don’t know about you, but I’m so happy that I can help heal our earth by eating all the plants.

-Isn’t it beautiful that the very food that helps our body heal and thrive is the same food that will help our planet heal and thrive?
+Isn’t it beautiful that the very food that helps the body heal and thrive is the same food that will help the planet heal and thrive?

 Everything is connected, indeed.